Veykril/tlborm/src/macros/macro_rules.md

 }
 ```

-For the compelte grammar definition you may want to consult the
+For the complete grammar definition you may want to consult the
 [Macros By Example](https://doc.rust-lang.org/reference/macros-by-example.html#macros-by-example)
 chapter of the Rust reference.